faidfadjri/linux-setup/README.md

 <br>
 After you see this list of command.
 Finally you're package already installed.

-[ Optional ] If you want add vim plugin for customization your VIM editor.
+[ Optional ] If you want add vim plugin for customize your VIM editor.

 Copy file from git repository to your local machine